AndreiMaikov/OM_shipping--SQL/Readme.md

 4. vehicles_out_of_service

 The **staff_regular_availability** table stores each employee’s individual weekly schedule (which can be different for different employees).
 The following is supported:
 - the availability of the employee can vary from day to day during the week;
-- several time intervals of availability within a day are possible for one user;
+- several time intervals of availability within a day are possible for one employee;
 - exeptions from the regular availability can take place temporarily for any interval (field: exceptions), e.g. "Will be 5 min. late"
-- the user can be temporarily unavailable for the interval (indicated by ...)
+- the employee can be temporarily unavailable for a given interval (indicated by ...)